ArrienBidmead/ClickMaster3000/README.md

 ![preview](DevOnlyImages/ProgramPicture.png "Preview")

 # Usage
-1. Arm the clicker by pressing the power button.
-2. Set the CPS (clicks per second) to what you want.
+1. Ensure Capslock is toggled OFF.<br>
+2. Press power button to arm clicker.<br>
+  a.
+Clicks per second can be changed with CPS button.<br>
-3. Toggle “Capslock” to engage/ disengage clicker.
+3. Toggle Capslock ON to engage clicker.